svikashk/docs/guide/creating-work-items.md

 ---
 # Creating work items

-Now that you've created a Feature inside your Project, let us go ahead and start adding work items.
+Now that you've created a Feature inside your Squad, let us go ahead and start adding work items.
 {: .fs-6 .fw-300 }

 At the end of this help article, you will be able to create user stories, tasks, subtasks, enhacements, bugs, and sections.